HPSP 2023

 The two-week program offers students a variety of experiences:

-• Network with a wide range of health care professionals, including physicians, faculty, current students, and a wide range of health professionals from the UW School of Medicine and Public Health
+• Network with a wide range of health care professionals, including physicians, faculty, current students, and a wide range of health professionals from the UW SMPH

-• Professional development workshops put on by CPHA and University of Wisconsin-Madison campus partners
+• Professional development workshops put on by CPHA, UW-Madison campus partners, and community partners

 • Learn about current trends in health care and increase understanding of health disparities of both rural and urban communities in Wisconsin

-• Continued advising and resources provided by the Center for Pre-Health Advising and the SMPH Office of MD Admissions
+• Continued advising and resources provided by the Center for Pre-Health Advising and the SMPH Pathways Programs

 Other activities may include: